 The provisions of this chapter and other applicable laws of this state govern the operation, equipment, registration, and all other matters relating to the use of off-highway vehicles on public land.
-Nothing in this chapter may be construed to prevent the adoption of any ordinance or local law relating to the operation and equipment of off-highway vehicles in which the provisions are identical to the provisions of this chapter or the rules promulgated under this chapter, but these ordinances or local laws shall be operative only as long as and to the extent that they continue to be identical to the provisions of this chapter or the rules promulgated under this that they continue to be identical to the provisions of this chapter or the rules promulgated under the this chapter.
+Nothing in this chapter may be construed to prevent the adoption of any ordinance or local law relating to the operation and equipment of off-highway vehicles in which the provisions are identical to the provisions of this chapter or the rules promulgated under this chapter, but these ordinances or local laws shall be operative only as long as and to the extent that they continue to be identical to the provisions of this chapter or the rules promulgated under this chapter.

 41-22-19.
-Deposit of fees and related moneys in Off-highway Vehicle Account - Use for facilities, costs and expenses of division, and education - Request for matching funds.
+Deposit of fees and related moneys in off-highway Vehicle Account - Use for facilities, costs and expenses of division, and education - Request for matching funds.

-(1) Except as provided under Subsections (3) and (4) and Sections 41-22-34 and 41-22-36, all registration fees and related moneys collected by the Motor Vehicle Division or any agencies designated to act for the Motor Vehicle Division under this chapter shall be deposited as restricted revenue in the Off-highway Vehicle Account in the General Fund less the costs of collecting off-highway vehicle registration fees by the Motor Vehicle Division.
-The balance of the money may be used by the division as follows:

-(a) for the construction, improvement, operation, or maintenance of publicly owned or administered off-highway vehicle facilities;

-(b) for the mitigation of impacts associated with off-highway vehicle use;

-(c) as grants or as matching funds with any federal agency, state agency, political subdivision of the state, or organized user group for the construction, improvement, operation, acquisition, or maintenance of publicly owned or administered off-highway vehicle facilities including public access facilities;

-(d) for the administration and enforcement of the provisions of this chapter; and

-(e) for the education of off-highway vehicle users.

-(2) All agencies or political subdivisions requesting matching funds shall submit plans for proposed off-highway vehicle facilities to the division for review and approval.

-(3)(a) One dollar and 50 cents of each annual registration fee collected under Subsection 41-22-8(1) and each nonresident user fee collected under Subsection 41-22-35(2) shall be deposited in the Land Grant Management Fund created under Section 53C-3-101.

-(b) The Utah School and Institutional Trust Lands Administration shall use the money deposited under Subsection (3)(a) for costs associated with off-highway vehicle use of legally accessible lands within its jurisdiction as follows:

-(i) to improve recreational opportunities on trust lands by constructing, improving, maintaining, or perfecting access for off-highway vehicle trails; and (ii) to mitigate impacts associated with off-highway vehicle use.
+- (1) Except as provided under Subsections (3) and (4) and Sections 41-22-34 and 41-22-36, all registration fees and related moneys collected by the Motor Vehicle Division or any agencies designated to act for the Motor Vehicle Division under this chapter shall be deposited as restricted revenue in the off-highway Vehicle Account in the General Fund less the costs of collecting off-highway vehicle registration fees by the Motor Vehicle Division.
+The balance of the money may be used by the division as follows: - (a) for the construction, improvement, operation, or maintenance of publicly owned or administered off-highway vehicle facilities; - (b) for the mitigation of impacts associated with off-highway vehicle use; - (c) as grants or as matching funds with any federal agency, state agency, political subdivision of the state, or organized user group for the construction, improvement, operation, acquisition, or maintenance of publicly owned or administered off-highway vehicle facilities including public access facilities; - (d) for the administration and enforcement of the provisions of this chapter; and - (e) for the education of off-highway vehicle users. - (2) All agencies or political subdivisions requesting matching funds shall submit plans for proposed offhighway vehicle facilities to the division for review and approval. - (3) (a) One dollar and 50 cents of each annual registration fee collected under Subsection 41-22-8(1) and each nonresident user fee collected under Subsection 41-22-35(2) shall be deposited in the Land Grant Management Fund created under Section 53C-3-101. - (b) The Utah School and Institutional Trust Lands Administration shall use the money deposited under Subsection (3)(a) for costs associated with off-highway vehicle use of legally accessible lands within its jurisdiction as follows: - (i) to improve recreational opportunities on trust lands by constructing, improving, maintaining, or perfecting access for off-highway vehicle trails; and - (ii) to mitigate impacts associated with off-highway vehicle use. - (c) Any unused balance of the money deposited under Subsection (3)(a) exceeding

-(c) Any unused balance of the money deposited under Subsection (3)(a) exceeding \$350,000 at the end of each fiscal year shall be deposited in the Off-Highway Vehicle Account under Subsection (1).
+\$350,000 at the end of each fiscal year shall be deposited in the Off-Highway Vehicle Account under Subsection (1).